dotnet/spark/docs/building/windows-instructions.md

       </details>

-### Using .NET Core CLI for .NET Core
+### Using .NET 6 CLI for .NET 6

-> Note: We are currently working on automating .NET Core builds for Spark .NET.
+> Note: We are currently working on automating .NET 6 builds for Spark .NET.
 Until then, we appreciate your patience in performing some of the steps manually.

   1. Build the Worker
       ```powershell